olegpshenin/UWO/Source [with screenshoots]/Text Editor/Readme.txt

-This tool is a part of Unity workflow optimization project (https://github.com/users/olegpshenin/projects/1)
+This tool is a part of Unity Workflow Optimization project (https://github.com/users/olegpshenin/projects/1)

 To use this tool just select any asset in Project window, then:
 - Right click on selected file -> Edit Text